LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

 4. Click **Save**.

+{: .important}
+When you add an article manually, it is disabled by default.
+This means it won't be returned by knowledge base searches in Knowledge Base integrations.
+To have this happen, you must enable the article, which is described farther below on this page.

 ### Add content links

 You can use the content links in the **Advanced Settings** of an article to send rich content (hyperlink, audio, image, and/or video) along with an article.